It’s interesting how you can think you want something, only to find out it’s not what you really wanted.

 In the end I am glad I was open to God’s calling, I’m glad I asked him for guidance, and am glad I trusted Him with my happiness.
 I’m glad that I really took time to contemplate life, to contemplate what God was calling me to be.
 It is so easy in this day and age to not contemplate or discern our calling, because we have so much on the go.
 We move from day to day doing, what we think we want to do, not realizing we’re not doing what we were meant to do, until we get to the point of being super unhappy.
 Think about how much easier life would be, if we were just open to God from the beginning, and not so stubborn, as to try to figure it out on our own.

 I think vocations is one of the most important topics we cover in religion class.
 It’s such an important part of our happiness, to know we have a purpose, to have that feeling of, “This is what I was born to do”.
 As a teen, initially, I wasn’t given much guidance about how to tell if God was calling you to a certain vocation.
 I thought that it didn’t matter, about what I desired, and that God could call me to something I really did not want to be.
-It was not until I grew so fearful that God would make me a nun that I finally consulted my parents on how you know what your vocation is.
-My parents told me that God would never call me to be something that would make me unhappy.
+I eventually consulted my parents on the topic of vocations (one of the rare times I asked my parents for advice as a teen!).
+My parents told me that God would never call me to be something that would make me unhappy or would cause me to resent God.
 They also talked about how we can recognize our calling through our deepest desires.
-What a relief that was!
 Later when I became a teacher and studied vocations more, I learned how true my parents had been.
 Through discovering my own vocation, I realized that God’s call really is like a whisper in the wind (sorry to sound cliche!) and it should fill you with intense joy, not intense dread!